beginning of content

 Key facts

-- A caesarean section is an operation to give birth to your baby through a cut in your abdomen.
+• A caesarean birth, also known as a caesarean or C-section, is a way to give birth to your baby through a cut in your abdomen (tummy).

-- After having a caesarean section you may still be able to have a vaginal birth in the future.
+• After having a caesarean, you may still be able to have a vaginal birth — discuss your options with your doctor or midwife in future pregnancies.

 What is caesarean birth (C-section)?

-A caesarean section (C-section or caesarean) is an operation to give birth to your baby through a cut in your abdomen (tummy) and uterus (womb).
+A caesarean birth (C-section or caesarean) is an operation to give birth to your baby through a cut in your abdomen (tummy) and uterus (womb).

 You might plan for a caesarean, or your medical team might recommend you have a caesarean after labour begins.